xpandlatex/xpandlatex/README.md

 	pdflatex -jobname $* figure_wrapper.tex
 ```

-If the final xpanded LaTeX file is to be processed by `pandoc(1)` then
+If the final xpanded LaTeX file is to be further processed by
-it may be useful to add the following code to `paper.tex` (or,
+`pandoc(1)` then it may be useful to add the following commands to
-unprotected, to the macro file) as `pandoc` seems not to
+`paper.tex` (or, unprotected, to the macro file) as `pandoc` seems not
-understand LaTeX TOC commands:
+to understand LaTeX TOC format commands:
 ```
 %XPVERB
 %XP \newcommand{\XPlofbegin}{\begin{description}}